alaxwang/sdc-p1/writeup_template.md

 3, do the course test code do

 4, average left, right line's m and b.
 And recalculate the two line, draw with thickness=8

+Potential Shortage and possible improvements:

+The vertices range might not robust enough, it's very depended on camera position and angle in car.

+And it might have a smooth function for video processing.

+for the merged lane or not regualr two parallel lanes, cannot work well.